jon-spaeth/payload-lexical-typography/README.md

    });
    ```

-   ℹ️ Note: Converters has to imported from `/client` submodule.

    ### HTML Converters

-   For HTML converter, use `TypographyHTMLConverters` instead of `TypographyJSXConverters`, from `/client` submodule.
+   For HTML converter, use `TypographyHTMLConverters` instead of `TypographyJSXConverters`, from `/converters` submodule.

 ## Configuration 🛠

 ### TextColorFeature

 - **colors** - Array of colors that will be available in the color picker predefined section.

+### TextSizeFeature

+- **sizes** - Array of font sizes that will be available in the font size dropdown as preset values.

 ## License 📜